 Keeping It Clean

 Spoonflower’s pigment printing process consumes very little water to begin with, making it an eco-friendly solution in the textile printing industry.
-Our pigment inks meet the Oeko-Tex 100 requirements to be free of restricted chemicals and are mixed from 4-8 basic colors as your fabric is printed, so unlike screen printing, there’s no mixing of colors in advance.
+Our pigment inks are mixed from 4-8 basic colors as your fabric is printed, so unlike screen printing, there’s no mixing of colors in advance.

 To ensure products are safe, we select the best-in-class fabrics, inks and dyes.
-All of our wallcoverings and gift wrap are printed with water-based latex inks that carry the GREENGUARD Gold certification.
+All of our wallpaper options are printed with water-based latex inks that carry the GREENGUARD Gold certification.
 We avoid fabrics with any flame-retardant applications, and our fabrics pass tests ruling out harmful chemicals such as formaldehyde and lead.

 Sourcing the Best

-To meet increasing demands for natural textiles, we developed three fabrics made from yarns that meet Global Organic Textile Standards (GOTS): Organic Cotton Sateen Ultra, Organic Cotton Knit Ultra, and Organic Sweet Pea Gauze™.
+To meet increasing demands for natural textiles, we developed three organic fabrics: Organic Cotton Sateen Ultra, Organic Cotton Knit Ultra, and Organic Sweet Pea Gauze™.
 Along with all of the fabrics we offer, these are sourced from a small group of trusted fabric vendors that observe fair wages and work standards.

-To add to the environmentally-friendly lineup, we offer Eco Canvas made with 45% recycled content and a Smooth wallpaper made with up to 10% post-consumer waste.
-Our gift wrap is chlorine-free and has been certified by the FSC as a paper made with responsibly-sourced pulp.
-The factory that produces the paper is carbon-neutral and manufactured in a facility that runs on Green-e certified wind power energy credits.
-Our Smooth wallpaper is not only removable, but recyclable as well: in fact, Smooth wallpaper and Roostery’s Isobar durable wallpaper are both eligible for LEED credits.
+To add to the environmentally-friendly lineup, we offer Recycled Canvas made from 10 recycled bottles per yard or meter and a Smooth wallpaper made with up to 10% post-consumer waste.
+Our Smooth wallpaper is not only removable, but recyclable as well: in fact, Smooth and traditional wallpaper are both eligible for LEED credits.
 Unlike most peel-and-stick wallpaper, our Woven wallpaper is completely free of vinyl, which is considered one of the most toxic plastics for our health and for the environment.